-FY 2023 receipts are estimated to be \$16.671 billion, reflecting an estimated increase of 4.1 percent in the continuing New York State Sales Tax base and tax law changes.
-These tax law changes include extending the exemption for certain vending machine purchases for an additional year, and suspending the State and MCTD sales taxes on gasoline and diesel fuel from June 1, 2022 through December 31, 2022.
+Actual FY 2023 receipts of \$17.716 billion, reflect an increase of 11 percent in the continuing New York State Sales Tax base and tax law changes.
+These tax law changes included extending the exemption for certain vending machine purchases for an additional year and suspending the State and MCTD sales taxes on gasoline and diesel fuel from June 1, 2022 through December 31, 2022.